meysamhadeli/codai/README.md

 codai code --provider_name openapi --temperature 0.8 --chat_api_key test-chat-key --embeddings_api_key test-embeddings-key
 ```
 This flexibility allows you to customize config of codai on the fly.

+**.codai-gitignore**

+Also, you can use `.codai-gitignore` in the `root of your working directory,` and codai will ignore the files that we specify in our `.codai-gitignore`.

 > Note: We used [Chroma](https://github.com/alecthomas/chroma) for `style` of our `text` and `code block`, and you can find more theme here in [Chroma Style Gallery](https://xyproto.github.io/splash/docs/) and use it as a `theme` in `codai`.